SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 >    - (The 'Ticket Response Template' and 'Manual-Installation Instructions', will provide the Support Team with the necessary guidance to <ins>resolve microphone-related issues on the first call</ins>).

 - 🔕 **Non-Intrusive Experience**
->    - (The 2 deployment options, will automate the installtion process in the background of the user's workstation, <ins>reducing interruptions to their workflow.</ins>).
+>    - (The 2 deployment options, will automate the installation process in the background of the user's workstation, <ins>reducing interruptions to their workflow.</ins>).

 ---